stephengold/RyzomConverter/README.md

  6. `cd RyzomConverter`
  7. `./gradlew run`

+The final step may take 4 minutes or more.

 Converted assets are written to the `RyzomConverter/assets/ryzom-assets/export` folder.
 They should occupy about 500 MBytes of filesystem storage.